-Having practiced in securities regulation, litigation, and enforcement for more than 30 years, Marc Powers has developed a deep understanding of the legal, business, and regulatory environments surrounding his clients.
-He is regularly engaged in high profile matters, including complex securities litigation and arbitration, with his practice expanding to cover bankruptcy litigations, as well.
-His combination of experience and knowledge has provided Marc with the well-earned confidence to aggressively, yet deliberately, act on behalf of his diverse client base.
-In the hedge fund industry, Marc possesses the flexibility to address each client concern and circumstance individually, providing proactive support throughout all aspects of fund operation, from inception to regulatory compliance to unavoidable litigations.
+Having practiced in securities regulation, litigation, and enforcement for more than 30 years, Marc Powers understands the legal, business, and regulatory environment surrounding his clients, where he confidently and aggressively—yet deliberately—acts on behalf of his diverse client base.
+As Leader of BakerHostetler's Securities Litigation & Regulatory Enforcement and Hedge Fund Industry practices, he is retained for complex securities and business litigation and SEC enforcement investigations, especially those involving high profile parallel proceedings.
+In the hedge fund industry, Marc's broad experience addresses each client's circumstance individually, providing proactive support throughout all aspects of a fund's operation, from inception to regulatory compliance to unavoidable litigations.

 Marc is frequently invited to speak at premier conferences for the securities and hedge fund industries and appears regularly in the media commenting on the SEC and insider trading cases.
 Marc spoke at the May 2014 Managed Funds Association (MFA) Compliance Conference on a panel highlighting hedge fund law enforcement issues.
 He also presented at the May 2013 SkyBridge Alternatives (SALT) Conference on the JOBS Act.
 Additionally, Marc has appeared several times on Bloomberg Television's "Money Moves," where he discussed the government's effort to crack down on insider trading and the "failure to supervise" charges against SAC Capital and its founder.
 Marc's representation of Douglas Faneuil in the government's insider trading investigations and the criminal trial of Martha Stewart is chronicled in James B. Stewart's book, "Tangled Webs: How False Statements are Undermining America: From Martha Stewart to Bernie Madoff (2011)."
 Marc is ranked by Chambers USA in Litigation: Securities in New York.